jro1311/linux_docs/help/bash_script_templates/package_manager_bash_script.md

 # Checks for package
 if ! command -v package-name &> /dev/null; then
-    # Installs package(s) based on the package manager detected
+    # Checks for package manager
     if command -v pacman &> /dev/null; then echo "Detected: pacman"
         # Installs package(s)